aetheryx/thesis/doc/perf_prov.typ

 Firstly, the pooled performance model of Persistent Disks allows for significant disk performance improvements, as Uber's CDE exhibits a bursty workload pattern.
 This is a significant advantage for Persistent Disks that would be lost when migrating to Hyperdisks.
 Secondly, the static performance model of Hyperdisks provides stronger resiliency against noisy neighbors, however, noisy neighbors were proven to be a rare occurrence for Uber's CDE.
 Therefore, while this resiliency is an advantage for Hyperdisks, it is not very useful for Uber's CDE.
 Thirdly, the static performance model provides significantly improved accuracy for performance allocations compared to Persistent Disks.
 However, as Uber's CDE is not a latency-critical application, the accuracy of Persistent Disks is sufficient.
 Therefore, the improved accuracy of Hyperdisks does not provide a useful benefit for Uber's CDE's.

 To conclude, the pooled performance model of Persistent Disks is more advantageous for Uber's CDE.
 The primary reason for this is that Uber's CDE's exhibit a bursty workload pattern, meaning that resource pooling allows for significantly larger performance allocations for active CDE's, as their neighbors are likely idle.
 The static performance model of Hyperdisks does not allow for resource sharing, which is a significant disadvantage.
 While the static performance model does bring other benefits, such as resiliency against noisy neighbors and improved accuracy of performance allocations, these other benefits are minimally useful for Uber's CDE's.

+Additionally, the experiments indicated that the underlying hardware between Hyperdisks and Persistent Disks performs nearly equally in apples-to-apples comparisons.
+In the first experiment comparing burstability, Persistent Disks and Hyperdisks performed nearly equally under contention, with execution times of 107.02 seconds and 106.96 seconds respectively.
+Further, in the third experiment comparing accuracy for latency-critical workloads, the median execution times are nearly equal at 108.14 seconds and 108.10 seconds respectively.